Become a CELTA Certified Language Teacher

-CELTA stands for the Certificate in English Language Teaching to Adults, worldwide the most accepted certificate for English language teachers, administered by the University of Cambridge, one of the most prestigious universities in the world.
+CELTA (Certificate in English Language Teaching to Adults) is an initial teacher training qualification for teaching English as a second or foreign language (ESL and EFL).
+It is the most accepted certificate for English language teachers worldwide, administered by the University of Cambridge, one of the most prestigious universities in the world.
 It is recognised as a Level 5 Qualification by the British Curriculum Authority so it follows an authorised syllabus.

 If you have no or little teaching experience, this four-week high-quality teaching course will open the door for you to start a rewarding career in teaching and provide you with endless opportunities to travel, experience other cultures, learn different languages and work with colleagues from all over the world.

 CELTA is designed for candidates with little or no previous English language teaching experience.
 It will enable you to begin working in a variety of ESL teaching contexts around the world.

 CELTA is great for recent graduates, people who are changing career, or teachers who want to gain a formal qualification and may want to progress to qualifications such as the DELTA (Diploma in English Language Teaching to Adults).
 CELTA is a certificate recognised worldwide, your passport to a rewarding new career.